great-expectations/great_expectations/docs/docusaurus/docs/oss/guides/expectations/custom_expectations_lp.md

 import OverviewCard from '@site/src/components/OverviewCard';

 <OverviewCard title={frontMatter.title}>
   Create Custom Expectations to extend the functionality of Great Expectations (GX) and satisfy your unique business requirements.
-To contribute new Expectations to the open source project, see <a href="https://github.com/great-expectations/great_expectations/blob/develop/CONTRIBUTING_EXPECTATIONS.md">Contribute Custom Expectations</a>.
 </OverviewCard>

 <LinkCardGrid>